Advance Auto Parts (AAP)

 7. Gross Margin & Pricing Power

-Advance Auto Parts’s gross profit margin came in at 42.9% this quarter, up 14.2 percentage points year on year and exceeding analysts’ estimates by 4.1%.
-Advance Auto Parts’s full-year margin has also been trending up over the past 12 months, increasing by 4.8 percentage points.
+In Q4, Advance Auto Parts produced a 44% gross profit margin, up 5 percentage points year on year.
+Advance Auto Parts’s full-year margin has also been trending up over the past 12 months, increasing by 1.3 percentage points.
 If this move continues, it could suggest the company has less pressure to discount products and is realizing better unit economics due to stable or shrinking input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin